shuLhan/wvcgen/README.md

 and to test it, run with,

-	$ go test -v -run TestInsertLength -timeout 40m
+	$ go test -v -run TestInsertLength -timeout 40m main_test.go -args wvc2010_features_test.dsv

-If its works as intended add it to `features.dsv`.
+If its works as intended add it to `wvc2010_features.dsv` or your own feature file.

 ## References